Acyclotopes and Tocyclotopes: Tocyclotopes for signed graphs

 Let $\bA_\sgraph\in\ZZ^{\nn\times\ned}$ be the incidence matrix of the signed graph $\sgraph$ and let $T\subseteq E$ be a subset of the edges of $\sgraph$ that forms a basis, as discussed in \Cref{thm:signedindependence}.
 This implies that the submatrix $\bT\in\ZZ^{\nn\times\nn}$ of $\bA_\sgraph$ formed by choosing the columns indexed by $T$ is invertible over $\RR$.
 After reordering columns, we can write the incidence matrix $\bA_\sgraph$ as $[\bR \, | \, \bT]$, where $\bR\in\ZZ^{\nn\times(\ned-\nn)}$ is the matrix formed from columns indexed by $R\coloneqq E\setminus T$.
 Then we multiply $\bA_\sgraph=[\bR \, | \, \bT]$ with $\bT^{-1}$ from the left to obtain

 where $\bI\in\ZZ^{\nn\times\nn}$ is the unit matrix and $\bB\coloneqq \bT^{-1}\bR\in\RR^{\nn\times(\ned-\nn)}$.
-The matrix $\bB$ is called \Def{binet matrix}.
+The matrix $\bB$ is called the \Def{binet matrix}.
 Appa and Kotnyek further present a graphical algorithm to compute binet matrices \cite{appakotnyek}.
-The algorithm gives an easier and more direct way of computing binet matrices, relies on the intuition of flows on bidirected graphs, and is a useful perspective to prove properties of binet matrices.
-The algorithm was reformulated in \cite{bolkerzaslavsky}. \begin{lem}[{\cite[Lemma 17]{appakotnyek}}] Let $\sgraph$ be a signed graph and $T\subseteq E$ be a subset that forms a maximal pseudo-forest.
-The binet matrix $\bB=\bT^{-1}\bR$ is integral if and only if one of the following conditions holds: \begin{enumerate}[(a)] \item every connected component in the maximal pseudo-forest spanned by $T$ is a (signed) halfedge-tree, or \item $\sgraph$ does not contain halfedges and $T$ spans one connected component. \end{enumerate} \end{lem} Since we assumed the signed graph $\sgraph$ to be connected, we can always choose a pseudo-tree $T\subseteq E$ that fulfills one of the conditions in \Cref{lem:integral}: If the signed graph contains halfedges, choose a connected basis that contains one of the halfedges (case \ref{lem:integral:itm:halfedge} in \Cref{lem:integral}), otherwise choose any other connected basis (case \ref{lem:integral:itm:connected} in \Cref{lem:integral}).
+The algorithm gives an easier and more direct way of computing binet matrices; see also~\cite{bolkerzaslavsky}. \begin{lem}[{\cite[Lemma 17]{appakotnyek}}] Let $\sgraph$ be a signed graph and $T\subseteq E$ be a subset that forms a maximal pseudo-forest.
+The binet matrix $\bB=\bT^{-1}\bR$ is integral if and only if one of the following conditions holds: \begin{enumerate}[(a)] \item every connected component in the maximal pseudo-forest formed by $T$ is a (signed) halfedge-tree, or \item $\sgraph$ does not contain halfedges and $T$ has one connected component. \end{enumerate} \end{lem} Since we assumed the signed graph $\sgraph$ to be connected, we can always choose a pseudo-tree $T\subseteq E$ that fulfills one of the conditions in \Cref{lem:integral}: If the signed graph contains halfedges, choose a connected basis that contains one of the halfedges (case \ref{lem:integral:itm:halfedge} in \Cref{lem:integral}), otherwise choose any other connected basis (case \ref{lem:integral:itm:connected} in \Cref{lem:integral}).
 Then we know that the matrix $[\bB\, |\, \bI]\in \ZZ^{n\times m}$ has integral coefficients.